bw-young/BY-GIS/README.md

 ## Contents

-Objects that the user is likely to directly interface with.
+Low-level objects that the user is likely to directly interface with.
 Each of these objects is contained within a header file (.hpp) of the same name.

 | Object | Description |
 | --- | --- |